gabeklein/expressive-mvc/README.md

   <b>Use any class as a hook-based model,</b><br/>
   with values, actions, and lifecycle methods  to control your components.
   <p align="center">
-  Controller hooks dispatch renders, as needed, for any data.<br/>
+  Controller hooks will trigger renders, as needed, for any data.<br/>
   When values change your components will too.<br/>
 </p>